BSides-CT/ctf-challenge-gitpress/README.md

 *Test locally:* Simply run `./start.sh` to build and run the Docker container.
 The website will be accessible at (http://localhost:8080)[http://localhost:8080].
 When you're done, tear it down with `docker stop gitpress`.

 *Run in AWS:* I don't know how to set this up - just make sure ports 80 and 3306 are publicly accessible.
+Outbound traffic should be allowed so that the player can get a reverse shell.

 ### Solve the challenge